UAB vs. Louisiana Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Louisiana Tech Stats and Trends

-- Louisiana Tech has three wins against the spread in eight games this year.
+- Louisiana Tech has played eight games, with three wins against the spread.

-- The Bulldogs have always covered the spread this season when underdogs by 13.5 points or more.
+- The Bulldogs have always covered the spread this year when underdogs by 13.5 points or more.

-- Louisiana Tech has gone over the point total in 62.5% of its opportunities this season (five times in eight games with a set point total).

-- When Louisiana Tech scores more than 20.4 points, it is 3-2 against the spread and 2-3 overall.
+- When Louisiana Tech puts up more than 20.4 points, it is 3-2 against the spread and 2-3 overall.

-- Louisiana Tech is 3-3 against the spread and 1-5 overall when the team piles up over 324.8 yards.
+- When Louisiana Tech amasses over 324.8 yards, the team is 3-3 against the spread and 1-5 overall.

-- The Bulldogs have turned the ball over 13 times, one fewer times than the Blazers have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.